 "Attention Span w/ Colleen Iversen and Conrad Sobieraj" is a never-before seen neo-classical/electronic performance. hundredmillionthousand's new album "Attention Span" was performed on a 7-city European tour in 2022.
 For its debut performance in North America, Iranian-Filipno composer hundredmillionthousand (Noel Fanaeian) has teamed up with opera singer Colleen Iversen and cellist Conrad Sobieraj.
 The trio will perform a impression of the critically acclaimed experimental album along with unreleased material.

-HMT's sophomore album digitizes human intimacy into a warped commodity, ready for consumption.
-Sounds in the album were obtained via consensual field recordings of partners, who met on online dating platforms, having sexual moments.
-HMT iterated these samples at high speeds and harmonized them with operatic stylings, noise, choir chants, and string arrangements.
-This sonic dehumanization mirrors the state of modern courtship in the digital era, painting a bleak picture of contemporary relationships that have been subsumed into a culture of consumption and reduced to short term iterations drained of real meaningful human connection.
+The concept album "Attention Span” digitizes human intimacy into a warped commodity.
+Sounds in the album were obtained via consensual field recordings of couples, who met on online dating platforms, having sexual moments.
+These recordings were processed into samples, then harmonized with cello, double bass, voice, and choir chants.
+This sonic dehumanization mirrors the state of modern courtship in the digital era, painting a bleak picture of contemporary relationships that have been subsumed into a culture of consumption and disposability, reduced to short-term iterations.

 "Fitting between the likes of Olafur Arnalds, Jon Hopkins with a splash of Lapalux."

 "Designing an artistry that has stretched across the globe hundredmillionthousand has established himself as an act who can engage and intrigue anyone listening.

 - Malvika Padin